Part of What is a Good Cap Rate for Multifamily?

 The total revenue lost, calculated as the difference between the market rate and your current in-place rents, is known as the loss to lease.
 It is calculated by subtracting the gross potential rental from the rent received.

 For example, let’s say the market rent for a two-bed/one-bath unit in a local area is $900 per month, but your actual rent for this exact unit is $750.
 That would mean you have a $150 loss to lease ($900-$750-$150 LSL).
+On the income statement, this $150 reduction flows from gross potential rent down through vacancy and concessions into effective gross income, which is the revenue line operators actually budget against.
 So, why does this loss to lease happen?
 Let’s take a look at the explanation below.

 How Does Loss to Lease Happen